This post contains affiliate links. Read the full disclosure here.

 - WEB SLINGERS: A Spider-Man Adventure

 Favorites like Space Mountain, Big Thunder Mountain Railroad, Splash Mountain, Pirates of the Caribbean, Jungle Cruise, and the Haunted Mansion are also at both Magic Kingdom and Disneyland, although there are slight differences between them.
+(And to be honest, I think most of them, especially Space Mountain and Pirates, are better at Disneyland.)

 The entire Galaxy’s Edge expansion can be found at both Disneyland and Hollywood Studios.